 Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS), are reported using HCPCS Level II codes.
-Reimbursement is the lower of the Medicare DMEPOS fee schedule value multiplied by 1.84 or billed charges.
+Reimbursement is the lower of the CMS DMEPOS fee schedule value in effect at the time of treatment or service multiplied by 1.84 or billed charges.
 If no CPT code identifies the supply, bill using the appropriate HCPCS code with a copy of the invoice for supplies.